hazelcast/fraud-detection-python/README.md

 kubectl get pods
 ```
 The output should be similar to

 ![kubectl get pods](./images/pods.png)

-Let's grab the Hazelcast endpoint to our cluster, run
+Let's grab the Hazelcast endpoint to our cluster with
 ```
 kubectl get services
 ```
 You should see the following SERVICES available

 ![kubectl get services](./images/services.png)

 Make a note of the EXTERNAL-IP for your Hazelcast cluster.
 Look for the `hz-python-hazelcast` service.
-In this example, it is `34.89.10.163`
+In this example, it is `34.147.181.169`

 Set environment variables
 ```